selimslab/selimslab.github.io/_posts/tech/2019-8-19-to-live-by.md

 it's very hard to predict the future

-what would you do if you could not fail? if there is no money? if you had infinite time? if you weren't afrtaid? if all jobs paid the same?
+what would you do if you could not fail?

+if there is no money?

+if you had infinite time?

+if you weren't afrtaid?

+if all jobs paid the same?

 you don't have to do anything, if you face the consequences

 lagrangian relaxation -> an optimization problem has two parts, rules and scorekeeping -> bake some rules into scorekeeping -> take the impossible and make it costly

-hard problems demand imagining easier versions not spinning wheels
+hard problems demand imagining easier versions, not spinning wheels

 randomness as the heart of creativity